Advantages of Captive Insurance:

 Request more information

-Owning a Captive can minimize these exclusions, since they are a variety of risks that are generally not offered in the conventional insurance market.
+Owning a Captive can minimize these exclusions, since there are a variety of risks that are generally not offered in the conventional insurance market.

-If the insurance claims are low, the Captive will, over time, accumulate significant money.
-Depending on the structure of the Captive, the income will be taxed in various ways during the wealth accumulation phase (as well as the payout phase) to the Captive owner.
+If the insurance claims are low, the Captive will, over time, build surplus.
+Depending on the structure of the Captive, the income and the surplus will be taxed in various ways.
+Surplus will strengthen the financial position of the captive and give the owners more flexibility on how to utilize those assets.

 IS CAPTIVE INSURANCE RIGHT FOR YOUR BUSINESS?